ChloeLidec/ChloeLidecProjects/README.md

 In this you can see a website I created in 1ère with Laura Leroy.
 It was done to present our school and the NSI subject.

-## SiteSupergirlLidec

-In this directory, you can see a website I did as part of my first semester in BUT Informatique.
-It's a website about the show called Supergirl and three pages are completed.

 ## Système